justinmklam/personal-blog/content/posts/2026/02/beginners-guide-split-keyboards/index.md

 ## The Big Question: How Much Time Do You Have?
 Despite the promised land of ergonomic benefits being a mere credit card purchase away, it is not without its dark side.
 There is unfortunately an **inevitable learning curve,** and it can be a steep one.

 Re-training years, if not decades, of muscle memory for typing on a traditional keyboard is tough work, and can have its frustrating moments.
 It’s common to take at least a week or two of lots of typing practice to get accustomed to the new layout.
-For me, it took about a month of heavy use to be comfortable typing at a productive level for work, and that’s in a profession that involves a significant amount of typing (I.e. software development).
+For me, it took about a month of heavy use to be comfortable typing at a productive level for work, and that’s in a profession that involves a significant amount of daily typing (i.e. software development).

-If you’re practicing with something like monkey type, the default mode of typing lowercase words is only half the battle.
+If you’re practicing with something like [monkeytype](https://monkeytype.com/), the default mode of typing lowercase words is only half the battle.
 Getting familiar with a keyboard involves other things, like:
 - Using numbers, punctuation, and symbols
 - Selecting/manipulating text (arrow keys) with shift or by word, home/end
 - Application-specific hot keys (e.g. browser fwd/back, tab cycling, closing tabs/Windows, window management, Excel, etc)